open-contracting/bi.open-contracting.org/powerbi/README.md

 ## Docker

-Running `make build` builds two images:
+Run `make build` to build two images:

 - `kingfisher-collect`, for running `scrapy` and `manage.py` commands, like: